assamite/creamas/docs/source/overview.rst

-Importantly, the agents do not have to reside in the same environment or even in the same machine, i.e. you can connect to any agent or environment as long as you know the address for the specific agent in that environment.
+Importantly, the agents do not have to reside in the same environment or even in the same machine, i.e. you can connect to any agent or environment as long as you know the address of the specific agent in the environment.
 However, the remote agent and its environment have to be implemented using classes derived from *aiomas* library, like Creamas agent classes and environments do.